TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Ctrl/Index.rst

 Introduction
 ------------

-The [ctrl] section contains properties for a database table in general.
+The ['ctrl'] section contains properties for a database table in general.

 These properties are basically divided into two main categories: